mmmarinho/ROS2_Tutorial/docs/source/python_node_explained.rst

 Use a :code:`Timer` for periodic work (when using :code:`rclpy.spin()`)
 -----------------------------------------------------------------------

+.. admonition:: Tips for the future you

-If the code relies on :code:`rclpy.spin()`, which is usually the easiest way to handle the ROS2 loop, periodic tasks must be handled by a `Timer <https://github.com/ros2/rclpy/blob/humble/rclpy/src/rclpy/timer.hpp>`_.
+   If the code relies on :code:`rclpy.spin()`, a Timer must be used.

+In its most basic usage, periodic tasks in ROS2 must be handled by a `Timer <https://github.com/ros2/rclpy/blob/humble/rclpy/src/rclpy/timer.hpp>`_.

 To do so, have the node create it with the :code:`create_timer()` method, as follows.